mohamedaliznidi/the-book-of-bugs-n-charms/react/state-management/recoil.md

 })
 ```

-## Performance Tips
+## Common Curses & Their Remedies

-1. **Use Selective Subscriptions**: Only subscribe to the state you need
+1. **Use Selective Mystical Subscriptions**: Only subscribe to the mystical state you need for optimal performance
-2. **Leverage Selectors**: Use selectors for derived state to avoid unnecessary computations
+2. **Leverage Mystical Selectors**: Use selectors for derived state to avoid unnecessary mystical computations
-3. **Atom Families**: Use atom families for dynamic state to avoid large objects
+3. **Atom Families Magic**: Use atom families for dynamic state to avoid large mystical objects
-4. **Suspense Boundaries**: Use Suspense for async operations to improve UX
+4. **Suspense Boundaries**: Use Suspense for async operations to improve mystical UX
-5. **Error Boundaries**: Implement proper error handling for robust applications
+5. **Error Boundaries**: Implement proper error handling for robust mystical applications

-## Resources
+## Sacred Texts & Mystical Sources

 - [Official Recoil Documentation](https://recoiljs.org/)
 - [Recoil GitHub Repository](https://github.com/facebookexperimental/Recoil)